Ventureaxis/ProperMusic.Documents.B2B/docs/user-interface/advanced-search.md

 ![Alt text](img-search-success.png)
 :::

-If there are no products found in the initial search, click the search button for the Quick Search and you will be redirected to the Advanced Search.

-## **Advanced Search**

-The Quick Search will direct you to the Advanced Search where you can more accurately and precisely filter your products.
+Clicking on Advanced Search will navigate you to the page where all filter and search options are available.
+In addition, on the left hand side of this page is where you can see all products by a certain genre.
 If you have clicked the search button on the homepage without searching a certain keyword you will be directed to a page that looks like this:

 :::info